The Amazing World of Gumball: Awards and nominations

-Comic books
+Related media

+Comics

-On June 18, 2014, Boom!
-Studios began publishing The Amazing World of Gumball comic book series, which would end in 2015 after 8 issues.
+On 18 June 2014, Boom!
+Studios began publishing The Amazing World of Gumball comic book series, which would end in 2015 after eight issues.
 The series was written by Frank Gibson and illustrated by Tyson Hesse.
+Eight original graphic novels were also released.

 Home media

+Video games

+Characters and locations from The Amazing World of Gumball are depicted in the crossover video game Cartoon Network: Battle Crashers.